ppalms/ppalms.github.io/index.md

 layout: page
 title: Hello
 ---
 My name is Patrick and I'm a full-stack developer living in Tulsa, Oklahoma.
-I've been building enterprise software for the past 9 years mostly using Microsoft technologies.
-In my spare time, I enjoy playing around with web development.
+I've been building enterprise software for about 9 years using Microsoft technologies.

+At work, I've mostly used C# with ASP.NET, WinForms, and MS SQL Server.
+On my side projects, I've enjoyed experimenting with .NET Core and frontend libraries like Angular and React.

+In my spare time, I enjoy failing at gardening and working on and racing my car.